 7. Pray for those whose lives have been impacted by the tragedy.

 If your family doesn’t have a regular family prayer time, I would encourage you to start one.
-Focus on praying for all those whose lives have been impacted by the tragedy.
+After tragic events, focus on praying for all those whose lives have been impacted.
 Praying as a family for these people also reinforces with your kids your own belief in God’s love and His power to care and heal those who have been hurt.